-- (1) Excess emissions must be reported to the permitting authority.
-Notify.
-When discovering that a source's emissions exceeded permitted levels, the owner or operator must notify the permitting authority as soon as possible, but no later than: - (a) Excess emissions which represent a pPotential threat to human health or safety:
+- (1) Excess emissions must be reported to the permitting authority. - (a) Notification requirements:- When the owner or operator becomes aware that a source's emissions exceeded permitted levels, the owner or operator must notify the permitting authority as soon as possible, but no later than: - (i) Emissions represent potential threat to human health or safety: twelve hours after the owner or operator becomes aware of the excess emissions;

-twelve hours after discovery; or the must notify the permitting authority as soon as possible, but in no case later than twelve hours after the excess emissions were discovered. - (b) Upsets or malfunctions thought to be unavoidable: twenty four hours after discovery.
-Excess emissions occurring during emissions unit or emission control system sets or malfunctions which the owner or operator of the source believes to be unavoidable, per the criteria under WAC, must be reported to the permitting authority as soon as possible, but in no case later than twenty four hours after the excess emissions were discovered. - (2) Report.
-The owner or operator must report Other excess emissions must be reported to the permitting authority: - (i) Within thirty days after the end of the month during which the event occurred; - (ii) As part of the routine emission monitoring reports; or - (iii) As provided in WAC 173-401-615 for chapter 173-401 WAC sources. - (2)(3) For those sources not required to report under WAC 173-401-615, tThe report must contain at least the following information: - (a) Date, time, duration of the episode; - (b) Known causes; - (c) For exceedances of nonopacity emission limitations other than opacity, an estimate of the quantity of excess emissions; - (d) The corrective actions taken; and - (e) The preventive measures taken or planned to minimize the chance of recurrence. - (e)(f) Exemption.
-This subsection does not apply to sources required to report under WAC 173-401-615. - (3)(4) For any excess emission event that the owner or operator claims to be unavoidable under WAC 173-400-109, the report must include the following information in addition to that required in subsection (23) of this section:
+or Excess emissions which represent a potential threat to human health or safety must be reported as soon as possible, but in no case later than twelve hours after the excess emissions were discovered. - (ii) Upsets or malfunctions thought to be unavoidable: twenty four hours after the owner or operator becomes aware of the excess emissions.

+Excess emissions which the owner or operator of the source believes to be unavoidable, per the criteria under WAC, must be reported to the permitting authority as soon as possible after the excess emissions were discovered. - (b) Reporting schedule.
+The owner or operator must report Other excess emissions must be reported to the permitting authority: - (i) Within thirty days after the end of the month during which the event occurred; or - (ii) As part of the routine emission monitoring reports; or - (iii) As provided in WAC 173-401-615 for chapter 173-401 WAC sources. - (2) For those sources not required to report under WAC 173-401-615, tThe report must contain at least the following information: - (a) Date, time, duration of the episode; - (b) Known causes; - For exceedances of nonopacity emission limitations other than opacity, an estimate of the quantity of excess emissions; - (d) The corrective actions taken; and - (e) The preventive measures taken or planned to minimize the chance of recurrence. - (f) Exemption.
+This subsection does not apply to sources required to report under WAC 173-401-615.